freeCodeCamp/freeCodeCamp/curriculum/challenges/english/03-front-end-libraries/redux/never-mutate-state.english.md

 const immutableReducer = (state = todos, action) => {
   switch(action.type) {
     case ADD_TO_DO:
-      // don't mutate state here or the tests will fail return
+      // Don't mutate state here or the tests will fail return
     default:
       return state;
   }
 };

-// an example todo argument would be 'Learn React', const addToDo = (todo) => {
+const addToDo = (todo) => {
   return {
     type: ADD_TO_DO,